-But, self-love can also be a difficult term to unpack, and I’m not sure that people always use it correctly.
+Self-Love is a term thrown around a lot nowadays.
+It’s a difficult term to unpack, as it encompasses other terms such as self-confidence, self-esteem, and self-respect.
+Because it’s such a loaded term, I’m not sure that people always use it correctly.
 It’s said that you must love yourself before you can truly love another person.
-I didn’t used to subscribe to that philosophy, but it’s true that if you’re not right with yourself, you will find yourself having great difficulty with others.
-Over the years, I have come to realize that, yes, you must help yourself before helping others.
+I didn’t used to subscribe to that philosophy; but I have found that it’s true that if you’re not right with yourself, you’ll have great difficulty in dealing with others.